This guide outlines recommended practices and guidelines to help you get the most out of Hawzu.

 Best practices for structuring workspaces, projects, folders, test suites, and shared resources to avoid chaos as your test repository grows.

-Best practices for working as a team using shared steps, parameters, access control, and external integrations—while keeping Hawzu as the source of truth.
+Best practices for working as a team using comments, notifications, access control, groups, roles, and shared review habits.

 How to use analytics effectively, interpret trends, track quality metrics, and generate insights that drive better testing decisions.

-Best practices for access control, API tokens, audit logs, integrations security, and maintaining compliance in regulated environments.
+Best practices for access control, access tokens, audit logs, integration security, and maintaining compliance in regulated environments.

 Hawzu is designed to be a control plane for testing, not just a storage system.